 After a car accident, trying to figure out what to do next can be overwhelming.
-The insurance company may try to tempt you with a settlement offer, but be warned: handling your own injury claim is not a do-it-yourself kind of project.
-The steps involved are complex, confusing and mistakes can be costly.
-You may need a Virginia car accident attorney to handle your case.
+The insurance company may try to tempt you with a settlement offer…but be warned: handling your own injury claim is not a do-it-yourself kind of project.
+The steps involved are complex and confusing, and mistakes can be costly.
+You may need a Virginia auto accident attorney to handle your case.
 Here are a few reasons why:

 - You’ve got a lot at stake.
 If you’re in a serious accident, the bills could soon be piling up.
 Between medical costs, lost wages and other expenses, you could find yourself in a financial hole you can’t dig out of.
 Don’t take that chance.

 - Despite what insurance companies say, they are not on your side.
 They are in business to make money, and sometimes they deny valid claims and try to push unfair settlements on accident victims.
-They may also low-ball you in order to drag out your claim, hoping that you will settle.
-You shouldn’t trust the insurance company.
+They may also low-ball you in order to drag out your claim—hoping that you will settle.
+Don’t trust the insurance company.

 - Time may be running out.
 Because of the statutes of limitations and other deadlines, you may have limited time to file your claim.
 Don’t wait to get the help you need.